Sahiwal Coal Power Project: Is Sahiwal a suitable site for this project?

 Sahiwal is located in the Central Punjab, Pakistan with a very productive agrarian land of extreme fertility.
 This raises in the minds of people concerned, a critical question related to the site of the project and the possible risks linked with pollution and soil fertility decline.

 The answers to such questions might be scientific but easily understandable.

-Though thermal poweplants which involve coal as the main burning substance increase the risk factors of pollution but certain precautions can minimize the harmful effects resulting from the thermal procedures.
+Though thermal houseplants which involve coal as the main burning substance increase the risk factors of pollution but certain precautions can minimize the harmful effects resulting from the thermal procedures.
 For this purpose, modern electrostatic precipitator and desulphurization technology has been fitted in this project which will take care of the quality of air by eliminating dust particles, ash and sulphur contents from the outgoing flowing gas.
 An anti seepage ash yard has been built in the system to prevent ash water from entering the ground.
 Furthermore, the most advanced air quality monitoring system has been fitted in the site to monitor and maintain the air quality of the surroundings.

 The question related to the disturbance in the balance of water supply for agriculture is answered by the logic that only 60,000 cubic metres of water per day from Lower Bari Doab is needed for complete operation of the plant which does not have any impact on the water being used for agrarian purposes of the surrounding agricultural land.

 So, Sahiwal proves to be a very suitable site for Coal Power Plant despite the concerns of some people.